Donate

 Maternity Allowance and other benefits

-Maternity Allowance counts in full as income when calculating your entitlement to other means-tested benefits but is ignored when calculating your entitlement to Working Tax Credit and Child Tax Credit
+Maternity Allowance counts in full as income when calculating your entitlement to other but is ignored when calculating your entitlement to Working Tax Credit and Child Tax Credit

 Maternity Allowance is deducted in full from Universal Credit.
 Because Maternity Allowance is paid four-weekly but Universal Credit is calculated monthly, it can look like more Maternity Allowance is being deducted from your Universal Credit than you actually received.